PredictiveEcology/SpaDES/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version we:

-* create a new environment for storing simulation objects, instead of modifying the global enviroment
+* create a new environment for storing simulation objects, instead of modifying the global environment;
-* use `Additional_repositories` for installation of the suggested package `fastshp`, which is not available on CRAN
+* use `Additional_repositories` for installation of the suggested package `fastshp`, which is not available on CRAN.

 ## Test environments